 To back up and bolster the wealth of original content provided on our Web site, Master Gardeners of Northern Virginia (MGNV) is building a glossary of horticultural and botanical terms supplemented with photographs and diagrams.
 For background information see The Glossary Project and “Word of the Week.”

 Note that on each page: Hyperlinks in green type link to other MGNV glossary words.
+Click on the hyperlink of a defined word at the top of the page to go directly to the paragraph in which the word first appears.
 Click on images for enlargements or captions and attributions.
 On a mobile phone, click on the information symbol ⓘ.

 cypsela